FedericoBilotti/FedericoBilotti/README.md

 # 💫 About Me:
 Hi!
 I’m Federico Bilotti, a passionate Unity C# developer.
 My Interest in game development makes me in continues learning.
-I'm constantly learning and improving, adopting new technologies and methodologies <br>to enhance my code's performance, for example, learning Unity's new technology, DOTS (Data-Oriented Technology Stack).<br>Currently, I'm nearing the end of my game development degree and working on my final project.<br>📫How to reach me: fedebilotti2001@gmail.com or federico.bilotti@davinci.edu.ar
+I'm constantly learning and improving, adopting new technologies and methodologies to enhance my code's performance, for example, learning Unity's new technology, DOTS (Data-Oriented Technology Stack).<br>Currently, I'm nearing the end of my game development degree and working on my final project.<br>📫How to reach me: fedebilotti2001@gmail.com or federico.bilotti@davinci.edu.ar

 ## 🌐 Socials: